grammyjs/grammY/CONTRIBUTING.md

 ### Working on the Core of grammY using Deno (recommended)

 If you just want to build from the newest version of the source code on GitHub, you can directly import from `https://raw.githubusercontent.com/grammyjs/grammY/main/src/mod.ts`.
+(Naturally, you can replace main by another branch name, e.g. in order to test a PR.)

 If you want to read or modify grammY's code, you can do the following.